 • The left (yellow) end then runs all the way up the inside to emerge through the top left eyelet.

-• If the crossovers of the laces are carefully woven as shown, the centre of the pentagram will have all the “overpasses” running clockwise, which helps to maintain the shape more securely.
+• If the crossovers of the laces are carefully woven as shown, there will be a couple of benefits.
+Firstly, the centre of the pentagram will have all of the “overpasses” running clockwise, giving it rotational symmetry.
+Secondly, each point of the pentagram has the same number of overpasses and underpasses, which helps to maintain the shape more securely.

-• This lacing works best with thinner or flat laces because several eyelets have to accommodate two passes of shoelace.
+• This lacing works best with thinner or flat shoelaces because several eyelets have to accommodate two passes of shoelace.

 • These diagrams are drawn with the pentagrams fairly symmetrical and centered.
 Running the horizontal sections through different eyelets will change the proportions of the five points.

 • On shoes with a tongue centering loop, the top point can be run through that loop to eliminate the upper “rung”.
 Same goes for an inverted pentagram on shoes with a lower centering loop.
-Both variations can be seen in the third-last photo below.
+Both variations can be seen in the gallery below.

-• Although I haven't yet created diagrams for fewer than five eyelet pairs, it is possible to create a pentagram using four eyelet pairs, or an inverted pentagram using as few as three eyelet pairs.
-Simply use the diagram with the closest number of eyelet pairs and leave out any empty rows of eyelets.
+• Although I haven't yet created diagrams for fewer than five eyelet pairs, it's possible to create a pentagram using four eyelet pairs, as can be see in the gallery below, while an inverted pentagram is possible with as few as three eyelet pairs.
+Simply use the diagram with the fewest eyelet pairs and leave out any empty rows of eyelets.

 Shoelace Lengths for Pentagram Lacing